 Great! you're all signed in.
 Click to download your resource.Download

-Student interactions within the closed course group are to be professional, confidential, and intellectual.
-All communications, including shared artwork and visual images, shall be constructive and appropriate with thoughtful consideration given to potentially offensive subject matter.
+Student interactions within the closed course group must be professional, confidential, and intellectual.
+All communications, including shared artwork and visual images, shall be constructive and appropriate, with thoughtful consideration given to any potentially offensive subject matter.
 The types of prohibited conduct outlined in this policy are not intended to be all-inclusive or limit the types of inappropriate conduct that may subject a student to sanctions or disciplinary action.

 Any student who violates the Student Code of Conduct Policy will be placed on probation on the first offense.
 If the disruptive behavior persists and there is a second offense, the student will be removed from the course or degree program, per the Disciplinary Probation and Dismissal Policy, and issued a refund according to the Add/Drop, Withdrawal, and Tuition Reimbursement Policy.